Azure/azure-iot-sdk-node/device-samples/getting started/src/device twins/README.md

 ### All together

-View get twin, recieving desire property updates, and sending reported properties, all from a single file.
+View get twin, recieving desire property updates, and sending reported properties, all together in a single file.

 ### Running the sample